Car insurance for drivers with no claims history in the UK

 Having no claims history means you have never built a no-claims discount (NCD), so you start on the insurer's full base rate with no loyalty or safe-driver credit applied.
 In 2026 the median premium for a driver with under a year's experience is £1,241, but the real number swings hugely on age: new drivers aged 17–19 typically pay £1,800–£3,000, drivers in their 20s roughly £1,100–£1,800, and older first-time drivers often £600–£1,000 because lower age risk offsets the missing history.
 The one thing every no-history driver shares is that the biggest single price cut comes from putting one claim-free year on record.

 Crucially, “no claims history” is not a penalty — it is an absence of data.
 Insurers charge more because they cannot yet price you individually, not because you have done anything wrong.
-That is also why a black-box telematics policy is so effective for this group: it gives the insurer real driving data from day one and cuts new-driver premiums by an average of £379 a year.
+That is also why a black-box telematics policy is so effective for this group: it gives the insurer real driving data from day one and means around 78% of 17–20-year-olds pay less than on standard cover — a discount earned by how you actually drive, not applied automatically.
 If your lack of history is because your no-claims bonus lapsed abroad, see our guide to using a foreign no-claims bonus in the UK instead.

 | Driver with no history | Typical annual premium | Main cost driver | Fastest saving |